scriptype/feed/readme.md

 echo "[]" > public/data/all.json
 echo "[]" > links.json

-# This file will have keep secret tokens for Twitter and Tumblr
+# This file will have secret tokens for Twitter and Tumblr
 cp .env.example .env

 # Install dependencies